Edmond Safra: Early life

 In 1949, the family moved from Lebanon to Italy, where he worked for a trading company in Milan.
-When he was 16, he earned $40 million during arbitrage transactions between Italian and British gold sovereigns and used this money to obtain a financial house in Geneva which became his Trade Development Bank which used only ancient Arabic script for its bookkeeping.
-The family moved again in 1952, this time to Brazil, where Edmond Safra and his father founded their first Brazilian financial institution in 1955.
-He never made Israel his residence.
+When Safra was 16, he earned $40 million during arbitrage transactions between Italian and British gold sovereigns.
+He used this money to obtain a financial house in Geneva, which became his Trade Development Bank, and used only ancient Arabic script for its bookkeeping.
+The family moved to Brazil in 1952, where he and his father founded their first Brazilian financial institution in 1955.